De Anza College, Cupertino, CA

 WELCOME TO BARBARA LIECHTY'S PUBLIC WEBSITE FOR HEALTH 21 AND NUTRITION 10!

-- Nutrition 10 and Health 21 are online classes administered using Catalyst, the campus online course management system.
+- Nutrition 10 and Health 21 are completely online classes administered using Catalyst, the campus online course management system.
 Only students enrolled in the class will have access to the class.
 Please bookmark the Catalyst site https://catalyst.deanza.edu.
-You will not have access to the class until the first day of spring quarter, Monday, April 8.
+You will not have access to the class until the first day of fall quarter, Monday, January 4.

-- There will be no campus meetings for either Nutrition 10 or Health 21.
-To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, April 10, 5:00 PM.
-This is College policy.
+- There is no in-class or on-campus orientation for either Health 21 or Nutrition 10.
+To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, January 6, 5:00 PM.
+When you logon to Catalyst you must click the class link to be recorded in the class.
 Catalyst records logons.
 The instructor will monitor the site and will drop as 'no shows' students who have not logged on by the date and time above.
+Dropping students who are 'no shows' is College policy.

 Note that completing the online orientation does not enroll you in a class, nor does it give you priority to enroll.
 The online orientation is an orientation to our course and to distance learning at De Anza.
-The spring, 2013, online orientation will be available on Monday,
+The winter, 2016, online orientation will be available on or about Monday, December 21.
+The online orientation can be accessed through the Distance Learning Center website: http://www.deanza.edu/distance/

 ONLINE CLASSES FACILITATED BY CATALYST: